 We turn back, now we have a nice tailwind, and are immediately both real happy that we’re not going to the lighthouse.

 We’re heading south now, back towards Auckland, shooting for Rotorua by Christmas.
 We’ve found lots of good dirt roads, some unrideable trails, and killer meat pies.
-Excellent place far.
+Excellent place so far.
 It helps that the coffee is awesome everywhere (espresso machines in gas stations!)